ardiangrezda/cryptographySamples/README.md

 # cryptographySamples
-Find some C++ files regarding implementing basic encryption and cryptography.
+These are some C++ files regarding implementing basic encryption and cryptography algorithms.
 There were part of the lectures in "Information security" that was organised from 2004-2010 in University of Prishtina, Kosovo

 These .cpp files are command-line based.